Security, physical as well as digital, has become a priority in all organizations, commercial as well as government.

-Security, physical as well as digital, has become a priority in all organizations, commercial as well as government.
-The recent attack on Saudia Arabia’s oil fields has heightened concerns.
+Clearly, protecting assets is critical.
 The problem is, security, especially security around atomic plants, energy installations, airports, shipping ports, etc. is very expensive because it’s manpower intensive.

 The average fully weighted cost of a highly trained security employee is $330,000 per year, not including training.
 And it only takes one terrorist to cause massive harm.
 The conundrum is, enhancing security significantly while trying to hold down costs.
 Which is where Blacki comes in.